KaiWalter/automate-posts/posts/dipping-into-dapr-agentic-workflows.md

 _I am out, mostly in the mornings for a walk or run, and I just want to drop a thought or a task immediately.
 Sometimes even complete sections of an upcoming presentation.
 Or rushing between meeting, the same: Just drop a voice recording and have it turned into a task or just as a note into my email inbox._

-Finally with [n8n](https://n8n.io) I pushed myself into a working flow with a highly curated environment.
-I dropped that idea of developing the flow on my own as the value of having such a flow outweighed the learning experience.
+Finally, with [n8n](https://n8n.io) I pushed myself into a working flow with a highly curated environment.
+I dropped that idea of developing the flow on my own for that moment, as the value of having such a flow outweighed the learning experience.

 ![Original n8n flow downloading, transcribing and spawning actions on a voice recording](../images/dapr-agents-original-n8n-flow.png)